avnet-iotconnect/iotc-azurertos-sdk/samples/ck-rx65n/documentation/DEVELOPER_GUIDE.md

-# Renesas CK-RX65N Quickstart Guide
+# IotConnect Developer Guide for Renesas CK-RX65N

 This document is intended to introduce the use of the blue Renesas CK-RX65N board, using the ck-rx65n sample project, with IoTConnect.